UoMLegends/Zombie/README.md

 `lim` | the length and the width of the arena (square arena) `ph`| the probability of human winning the fight

-By the way, we also assumed that human's probability of winning the fight to increase over time.
+By the way, we also assumed that the human's probability of winning the fight will increase over time.